How to Convert RTMP to HLS for Live Video Streaming in 2025

 1. Why should you convert RTMP to HLS?

-You should convert RTMP to HLS because HLS is more compatible with modern devices, especially mobile platforms, and provides better streaming quality by adjusting to network conditions.
+You should convert RTMP to HTTP live streaming because HLS is more compatible with modern devices, especially mobile platforms, and provides better streaming quality by adjusting to network conditions.
 It also allows for wider reach and supports adaptive bitrate streaming, enhancing the user experience.

 2. What tools are used for RTMP to HLS conversion?